Yethal/homeserver/README.md

 * MariaDB (database for Nextcloud)

 ### Deployment guide
-1. Install docker and docker-ompose on your server
+1. Install docker and docker-compose on your server
 1. Clone this repository
 1. Create a file named .env in the same directory as docker-compose.yml file
 1. Add following environment variables to the files: